bearcub3/coffeeshop-fullstack/Identity_AccessManagement.md

 [Auth0 Authorize Link (Implementing Auth0)](https://auth0.com/docs/api/authentication#authorize-application)

-The complete documentation for the authorization code flow can be found in Auth0's Documentation.
+Using the Auth0 Authorization Code Flow with Hosted Login Pages The complete documentation for the authorization code flow can be found in [Auth0's Documentation](https://auth0.com/docs/api/authentication#authorize-application).
 It may help to fill in the url in the textbox below before copying it into your browser:

 ```